ytyulkinaxway/axway-open-docs/content/en/docs/central/connect-api-manager/gateway-administation.md

 ### Running the binary Traceability Agent

-Open a shell and run the following command to start up your agent:
+Open a shell and run one of the following commands to start your agent:

 #### Execute binary Traceability Agent in Foreground

-Open a shell and run the following command to start up your agent:
+Open a shell and run the following command to start your agent:

 ```shell
 cd /home/APIC-agents